hostmobility/documentation/docs/system/yocto.md

 ## Package server

-We have chosen the `ipk` format which are installed with the `opkg` tool.
+For our reference distributions we use the `ipk` package format and the `opkg` tool.

-Typically, the .`ipk` files are not installed manually but are uploaded to a server.
+Typically, .`ipk` files are not installed manually but uploaded to a server.

 We provide a package server at [hostmobility.org](https://hostmobility.org/).

 ## Yocto details

-The software and configurations written Host Mobility is hosted on [Host Mobility Github pages](https://github.com/hostmobility).
+The software and configurations written by Host Mobility are hosted on [Host Mobility's GitHub repositories](https://github.com/hostmobility).
 They fall into a number of categories:

 ### Yocto metadata

-*Recipes for use by bitbake and has a "meta-" prefix.*
+Recipes for use by bitbake that have a "meta-" prefix.

-* [meta-hostmobility-bsp](https://github.com/hostmobility/meta-hostmobility-bsp) - Host Mobility Hardware dependent recipes, e.g. kernel, u-boot and more.
+* [meta-hostmobility-bsp](https://github.com/hostmobility/meta-hostmobility-bsp) – Host Mobility hardware dependent recipes, e.g. kernel, u-boot and more.
-* [meta-mobility-poky-distro](https://github.com/hostmobility/meta-mobility-poky-distro) - System configuration and software.
+* [meta-mobility-poky-distro](https://github.com/hostmobility/meta-mobility-poky-distro) – System configuration and software.

 ### Versioned build system

-*Xml files with recipe repo versions.*
+Xml files with recipe repo versions.

-* [mobility-poky-platform](https://github.com/hostmobility/mobility-poky-platform) - Manifest files for Poky.
+* [mobility-poky-platform](https://github.com/hostmobility/mobility-poky-platform) – manifest files for Poky
-* [hostmobility-bsp-platform](https://github.com/hostmobility/hostmobility-bsp-platform) - Legacy manifest files for Ångström.
+* [hostmobility-bsp-platform](https://github.com/hostmobility/hostmobility-bsp-platform) – legacy manifest files for Ångström

 ### Software source

-*Source for drivers and tools*
+Source code for drivers and tools.

-* [hm-commercial](https://github.com/hostmobility/hm-commercial) - Source for drivers and tools for HMX and MX-V.
+* [hm-commercial](https://github.com/hostmobility/hm-commercial) – source for drivers and tools for HMX and MX-V
-* [mx4-commercial](https://github.com/hostmobility/mx4-commercial) - Source for drivers and tools for mx-4.
+* [mx4-commercial](https://github.com/hostmobility/mx4-commercial) – source for drivers and tools for MX-4